 Sickness absence rate by staff group

-Of the six staff groups, the Ambulance group had the highest sickness absence rate this quarter (8.8%).
+Of the six staff groups, ambulance staff had the highest sickness absence rate in April to June 2022 (10.7%).

-Medical and Dental staff had the lowest sickness absence rate for this quarter (1.5%) and has done so since data started to be collected in 2009.
+Medical and dental staff had the lowest sickness absence rate (1.9%) and has since data was first collected in 2009.

-In the quarter ended 30 June 2021, the staff sickness absence rate was higher compared with the previous year in the Ambulance staff group; the rate was lower in all the other staff groups.
+In April to June 2022, the staff sickness absence rate was higher compared with the same quarter in the previous year for all staff groups.

 Data for all staff groups is available on StatsWales.